Saliency Guided Experience Packing for Replay in Continual Learning

 We measured time on a single NVIDIA GeForce GTX 1060 GPU.
-Compared to the standard replay (ER-RING), EPR only takes up to $\sim30\%$ extra time for training.
-Compared to other recent works such as DER++ and MEGA-I, EPR trains faster.
-HAL did not report training time for the datasets under consideration, and hence, we could not provide a comparison.
-Since, HAL and MER both have meta-optimization steps, they are expected to require much larger training time~\cite{hal} than ER-RING and A-GEM.
+Compared to the standard replay (ER-RING), EPR only takes up to $\sim30\%$ extra time for training.~This extra time is spent on saliency based patch selection and zero-padding.
+EPR trades-off this computational overhead by gaining $\sim7\%$ ACC improvement over ER-RING.
+Compared to other recent works such as DER++ and MEGA-I, EPR trains faster and performs better.
+HAL did not report training time for the datasets under consideration, and hence, we could not provide a comparison.~Since, HAL and MER both have meta-optimization steps (higher compute overhead), they are expected to require much larger training time~\cite{hal}.